kmlawson/skills-in-transnational-history/seminars.md

 If you would like to get a head start on the module and get a flavor for the module, consider trying some of the following tasks.
 If you have challenges with software installation and such, then don't worry too much, we will try to address some of these issues during the semester.

-1. Read the short book by Franco Moretti, *Atlas of the European Novel, 1800-1900*
+1. Read the short book by Franco Moretti, *Atlas of the European Novel, 1800-1900* and the fun but very informative book by Mark Monmonier *How to Lie with Maps*
 2. Attempt to install [QGIS](https://qgis.org/en/site/forusers/download.html) on your laptop:
 3. Attempt some of the tutorials at [Mapping and GIS for Historians](http://transnationalhistory.net/mapping/) - please note that these tutorials were developed for QGIS 2.x and some screenshots will not indicate the correct location of buttons, etc. in the 2018 Summer release of QGIS 3.x
 4. Attempt to install [Cytoscape](http://cytoscape.org/)